-The Institute reserves the right to revoke a student's diploma or degree if it is determined after notice and a hearing that the degree was received through fraud or deceit, including but not limited to: fraudulent representation during the admissions process; academic dishonesty during the degree process; or failure to pay tuition and fees.
-The student's records will be changed to reflect an administrative withdrawal from her or his program instead of graduation.
+The Institute reserves the right to revoke a student's diploma or degree if it is determined after notice and a hearing that the degree was received through fraud or deceit, including but not limited to: fraudulent representation during the admissions process; or academic dishonesty during the degree process.
+The student's records will be changed to reflect an Academic Dismissal from her or his program instead of graduation.